ebeninca/fip16/README.md

 ***** TESTAR SIMULACAO COPA DO MUNDO EM 2022 - Eliminatorias Asia não está sendo usada, Nova zelandia não é considerada / Setar selecoes no ranking das eliminatorias para gera a copa corretamente.

 ***** Try to simplify the setup stages to leave some free compids to be used for new competitions or expand existing competitions (maybe this is causing long term crashings)
+- Expand CONCACAF CHAMPIONS League to 16 teams